james-stevens/universal-web-forwarding/README.md

 5. UWR **will** support non-ICANN domain naming system, but ONLY if **BOTH** the client and UWR node(s) can resolve the non-ICANN domain names.

+6. If a hostname resolves to the IP of a UWR node, but the node can't find an exact match `URI` or `TXT` record for that hostname, it will then look for a record at the hostname `_any.<domain>`.
+This is so users can have a default matching URL when using the wild card hostname. (not yet implemented)

 ## Running your own UWR Node